An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

-where $f_\theta$ denotes the density associated with $F_\theta$ and $\operatorname{essup}$ the essential supremum.
-An important step in the derivation of distributional limits for projection-based distances was the unifying approach presented in \cite{xi2022distributional}.
+where $f_\theta$ denotes the density associated with $F_\theta$ and $\emph{essup}$ the essential supremum.
+An important step in the asymptotic theory for projection-based distances was the unifying approach presented in \cite{xi2022distributional}.
 Using ideas similar to those in \cite{Manole2022minimax}, and inspired by the duality-based approach in \cite{hundrieser2024unifying}, \cite{xi2022distributional} investigates the weak convergence of the sliced process $\mathbb{G}_n(\theta) = \sqrt{n}(\w_p^p(P_n^\theta, Q^\theta) - \w_p^p(P^\theta, Q^\theta))$ for compactly supported probability measures such that the support of the projected probabilities is an interval.
 Weak convergence for various projection-based distance notions, including the sliced Wasserstein distance, follows directly from Hadamard differentiability and the functional delta method.
 Their main results primarily address the case $p> 1$, $P \neq Q$, although some insights are also provided for $p=1$.

-Independently, \cite{Goldfel2024statisticalInference}, looking at the dual formulation of the one-dimensional Wasserstein distance with $p=1$, expressed as a supremum over Lipschitz functions, proved weak convergence of the empirical process indexed by functions $\varphi \circ \operatorname{Pr}_\theta$, where $\varphi$ is 1-Lipschitz and $\theta \in \mathbb{S}^{d-1}$ and, as a consequence, CLTs for the sliced distance.
-For $p>1$ and $P \neq Q$, distributional limits are obtained using the extended functional delta method, under the assumption that the probability measures are compactly supported with convex support.
-Additionally, for $p=1$, distributional limits under mild assumptions are derived for both $P \neq Q$ and $P = Q$.
-The assumptions in the latter case were further refined by \cite{xu2022central}.
+Independently, \cite{Goldfel2024statisticalInference} proved weak convergence of the empirical process indexed by functions $\varphi \circ \operatorname{Pr}_\theta$, where $\varphi$ is 1-Lipschitz and $\theta \in \mathbb{S}^{d-1}$.
+Using the dual formulation of $\w_1$ in one-dimension together with the extended functional delta method, distributional limits are obtained for $p>1$ and $P \neq Q$, under the assumption that the probability measures are compactly supported with convex support.
+Additionally, for $p=1$, distributional limits under mild assumptions are derived for both $P \neq Q$ and $P = Q$, with the latter assumptions subsequently weakened by \cite{xu2022central}.

 Recently, \cite{hundrieser2024estimatedCosts} provided a refined version of the results in \cite{xi2022distributional} and \cite{Goldfel2024statisticalInference}, again for compactly supported probabilities but with slightly weaker assumptions on the supports, using similar arguments to those in \cite{xi2022distributional}.
 In a different vein, employing slightly different proof techniques, their work also explores, with great generality, distributional limits for empirical transport problems where the cost function is also estimated from the data.